 Then, once you've had time to reflect on each of the topics, get together with your partner and discuss.
 You may have to get together more than once to have a thorough conversation about each of the topics in this section.
-As a couple, you can decide whether you want to meet once, after having read through all four parts, or meet as many as four times to discuss each section separately.
+You can decide whether you want to meet once, after having read through all four parts, or meet as many as four times to discuss each section separately.